GitauHarrison/notes/recaptcha.md

 # this will upgrade to the latest pip version
 ```

-As soon as `flask` is installed, we will need to register it in our application.
+As soon as `flask` is installed, we need to register it in our application.

 app/__init__.py: Create application instance
 ```python